arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 > there will be no new recruits and the Empire should be in a good spot on the
 > planet.

-Chaos on a Broken World: Your mission to infiltrate the Republic Strategic Information Service and uncover the plans of Ardun Kothe has begun in earnest.
-You’ve convinced the SIS that you want to work with them and received your first assignment.
-Use your ship’s galaxy map to travel to the planet Taris, where you will receive a full briefing.

-The Chronicles (Optional): While traveling to Taris, you stumbled upon a recording of the corrupt Jedi Ki Sazen speaking to her loyal followers.
-Collect and examine the chronicles of Ki Sazen kept by the Nikto on Taris.
-Perhaps it will shed some light on Ki Sazen’s background.

-The Cult of Ki Sazen: Your mission to infiltrate the Republic Strategic Information Service has brought you to Taris to investigate a corrupt Jedi named Ki Sazen.
-To do so, you’ve cautiously allied with an Intelligence Fixer, Doctor Lokin.
-Doctor Lokin informed you that Ki Sazen is after an abandoned bioresearch facility–one of several laboratories she’s attacked.
-In order to find it, you must triangulate its location in the Tularan Marsh.
-Inspect the first triangulation point.

-Hunter and Prey: Your mission to infiltrate the Republic Strategic Information Service has brought you to Taris to investigate a corrupt Jedi named Ki Sazen.
-To do so, you’ve cautiously allied with an Intelligence Fixer, Doctor Lokin.
-Ki Sazen is building an army of rakghouls using a device called the Ultrawave Transmitter, but she’ll need data to make it work.
-Retrieve the data from the Sinking City sensor nets before her followers can.

-Thieves and Liars: Your mission to infiltrate the Republic Strategic Information Service has brought you to Taris to investigate a corrupt Jedi named Ki Sazen.
-To do so, you’ve cautiously allied with an Intelligence Fixer, Doctor Lokin.
-Doctor Lokin has arranged to be captured by Ki Sazen’s people so he can transmit the location of her base to you.
-To ensure you receive the transmission, destroy the Republic signal jammer in the Republic Resettlement Zone.

 ### 4T.
 Consular

 > Jedi Master Tykan is noted as being here for sometime to help with